wangvsa/io-traces/README.md

     The file is written by one process at a time (See offset-vs-rank and offset-vs-time plots).
 Open->write->close.
     The **nlink** attribute shows RAR, RAW and WAR on different ranks as the next process has to reopen the file.
     Note that there is no WAW because the attribute is only flushed once the file is closed.

+    WRITE-AFTER-READ on same rank is caused by `H5Gget_objinfo`.
+Rank 0 write group information then later Rank 1 reads it.
+    On close, rank 1 write this information again.